rangle/react-native-workshop/book/map-view/index.md

-## Extra Credit: Working with MapView and Third-party Components
+## Working with MapView and Third-party Components

 While you won't be using it in this project, the MapView is a good example of a common element that you'll use in a lot of other projects, and is worth taking some time with.

-At its most basic implementation, a MapView will render and interactive map in a defined area.
+At its most basic implementation, a MapView will render an interactive map in a defined area.

 ```javascript
 <MapView